This article may contain compensated links. Learn more in our disclaimer.

-We have been to Malaysia several times, but about Putrajaya we got to know only during the last visit.
+We have been to Malaysia many times, but about Putrajaya we got to know only during one of our visits in 2016.
 How?
 We just read that there will be a hot air balloon festival (Putrajaya International Hot Air Balloon Fiesta) after few days, and then it seemed like a very exciting event.
-Few days later early in the morning we boarded a train heading to Putrajaya.
+Few days later, early in the morning we boarded a train heading from Kuala Lumpur to Putrajaya.

 This city definitely isn’t a foreign tourist attraction, because even locals were surprised when later we told them that we have visited Putrajaya.

-Explore neat and tidy streets of Presint 2 and 3 & check out the government buildings
+1. Explore Neat and Tidy Streets of Presint 2 and 3 & Check Out the Government Buildings

 We needed to take a bus from the train station to get to the venue of Putrajaya International Hot Air Balloon Fiesta at Putrajaya Lake.
 While riding the bus, we started to notice, how neat and clean the city was.
 When we got off the bus near the lake in Presint 2, in the city center, we were surprised, how peaceful it is there.